jpuritz/dDocent/UserGuide.md

 dDocent will require input during the assembly stage.
 Please wait until prompt says it is safe to move program to the background.
 Trimming reads and simultaneously assembling reference sequences
 ```
-After a shortwile, `dDocent` will prompt you for input:
+After a short time, `dDocent` will prompt you for input:

 ```
                       Number of Unique Sequences with More than X Coverage (Counted within individuals)